by Anthony Trinton, home expert and founder of the blog Equipment Area. Edited by Jeff Campbell

 3. Cleaning the Concrete Floor with Vinegar

 - Mop the area with water.
 This will get it ready for cleaning.
-For outdoor projects you can use buckets for water.
+For outdoor projects, you can use buckets for water.
 Warm water helps the cleaning process.
 You may also use soapy water to rinse the concrete floor.
+While you can use a regular mop, a spin mop works even better!

 - Apply the vinegar solution to the concrete floor.
 Make sure that the floor gets covered thoroughly.

-- After covering the floor, scrub the area with a long-handled scrub brush to get rid of dirt and grime that was stuck on the concrete floor.
+- After covering the floor, scrub the area with a long-handled scrub brush (click to check current price on Amazon) to get rid of dirt and grime that was stuck on the concrete floor.

 - After scrubbing, it is best to wait at least five to twenty minutes before rinsing, depending on the concentration of vinegar in the solution.
 That allows the concrete to absorb the cleaning solution so the vinegar can work best.